Are you afraid of blisters on the back of the heel from new shoes?

-If your shoes are hard and rubbing or pressurizing any spot on your feet, that will cause heat or friction.
+If your buying How To Soften Shoes That Hurt is hard and rubbing or pressurizing any spot on your feet, that will cause heat or friction.
 This friction will lead to pop up a little water bucket on your skin.

 - Try to soften your shoes with any of the hacks mentioned above and protect your skin from blisters,

 - You can treat it by pricking the surface of the blister to drain the fluid.
 Apply any antibiotic ointment and bandage.

 - They can further lead to infection, so you need to be careful in treating a blister.

 - You should keep your feet and shoes dry.

 - Keep the insole clean to avoid tenderness caused by any particles or pricking objects.

 - Break-in your shoes before the actual use.

 - Cut your nails of the toes to a snug fit the shoes.